Licheng-Guo/LeetCodeNotes/06_2020_2_course_schedule.md

 - if node v has been visited, then mark it as 1.
 If a vertex was marked as 1, then no ring contains v or its successors.

 My version:
 First, must remember to use reference when passing array.
 Second, in my initial attempt for optimization, I only start at those nodes that have zero indegrees.
-However, this is not enough because it is possible that the loop has no inbound connection fron the other part of the graph.
+However, this is not enough because it is possible that the loop has no inbound connection from the other part of the graph.
 The solution is to utilize the visiting status of the node.

 ```c++
 class Solution {